Gifts & Projects

 isPartOf

-optional reference to a bigger activity (AKA “PlanAction”) or “Project” (This is not currently part of schema.org specs on all “itemOffered” objects.)
+optional reference to a bigger activity (AKA “PlanAction”) or “Project” (This is not currently part of schema.org specs on all “itemOffered” objects.
+It is similar to the “fulfills” in a GiveAction.)

 Properties of an Offer “actionAccessibilityRequirement” property at Endorser.ch